b0tting/OFMWRestMonitor/README.md

+# WebLogic Nagios monitoring over REST

 So, when trying to monitor Oracle Fusion Middleware installations using your in place on-site monitoring such as Nagios, you have a number of options.
 The obvious ones are to use WLST or any other java JMX based tooling.
 But the java process is expensive resource-wise.
 And you wouldn't be the first to create a situation where WLST scripts take such a long time to start and finish that they are piling on top of each other, draining your production machine of it's precious resources.

 An alternative would be to use SNMP.
-In the WebLogic implementation it is hard to find your own configured components such as specific datasources.
+But in the WebLogic implementation it is hard to find your own configured components such as specific datasources.

 With WebLogic 12c (12.2.1.2 and up) we have a new option in the form of a REST interface.
 Easy, lightweight and somewhat complete.
-Here's a script that can be configured to grab specific variables from there with a Nagios valid return code and performance data.
+Check_wls_rest is a script that can be configured to grab specific variables from there with a Nagios valid return code and performance data.

 ## Installation
 The configuration file requires the Python YAML library.
 Pick one: